Cathedral-Basilica of Our Lady of the Pillar: Organ and music

 The first organ was built in 1463 by Enrique de Colonia.
 In 1537, Martín de Córdoba built another organ with the intent to compete with the one at the La Seo.

 Guillermo de Lupe and his son Gaudioso restructured the larger organ between 1595 and 1602; he had done the same for an organ in the Cathedral of the Savior of Zaragoza in 1577.

 In 1657, there were several organs in the church, of many sizes and offering many possibilities.
 As a result, the musical activity reached a peak in the Spanish Golden Age; however, it began to decline toward the end of the 19th century.

 In the Middle Ages, a minstrel accompanied singers with a dulcian.
 Polyphony in the Cathedral-Basilica of Our Lady of the Pillar was first documented in the mid-17th century, played by a "tenor" and a "contrabajón".
 In the late 1600s, an orchestra composed of minstrels agreed to work for the Church of Santa María la Mayor, the predecessor of the cathedral-basilica.

 El Pilar and Spanish identity

 The feast of Our Lady of the Pillar, celebrating the first apparition of Mary to Hispanic people, is on October 12.
 This coincides with the Día de la Hispanidad and the date of Columbus's discovery of the New World.
 Every nation of Hispanic colonial origin has donated national vestments for the fifteenth-century statue of the Virgin, which is housed in the chapel.
-Pope John Paul II praised El Pilar as "Mother of the Hispanic Peoples" during both his visits to the basilica.
+Pope John Paul II praised El Pilar as "Mother of the Hispanic Peoples" during both of his visits to the basilica.

 It was declared Bien de Interés Cultural in 1904.